enzanki-ars/voicemeeter-remote-python/README.md

 max_polls define the number of times dirty parameters are polled separated by a given delay interval.

-Setters and polling functions run without any delay.
+Setters run without any delay.

 Default values are expected to be safe but adjust according to your needs.
+To be sure the wrapper is properly synced you may use the testing suite included in the github files.

-If you wish to implement your own syncing logic simply remove the '@polling' decorator from the getter functions.
+If you wish to implement your own syncing logic altogether, simply remove the `@polling` decorator from the getter functions.

 ### `VMRemote` (higher level)
 #### `vmr.type`